undur/wonder-slim/README.md

 ## Usage

-If you just want to play around, you can import "testapp" in the repository's root into Eclipse as an Eclipse project and run it.

 To use in an existing project you can just change the version for `ERExtensions` and `Ajax` to `8.0.0.slim-SNAPSHOT` in your `pom.xml`.
 Note that since this project only includes a fraction of the original Wonder frameworks and code, compatibility is likely to be hit and miss.

 ## Motivation